Knapoc/samba/README.md

  - multiple variables/accounts possible
  - adds a new user account with the given username and the env value as password
  - optional UID support
  - Examples:
 `-e "ACCOUNT_alice=abcdefg"`
 `-e "ACCOUNT_bob_1009=123456"`

-to restrict access of volumes you can add the following to your samba volume config:
+To restrict access of volumes you can add the following to your samba volume config:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`valid users = alice; invalid users = bob;`

 `-e "GROUP_distinctvalue_gid=groupname"`